 Difference between natural directors and corporate directors

 A natural director is a human being.
 A corporate director is the term used for a company, firm or organisation appointed as the director of another company.
-A company can have as many corporate directors as it wishes, but there must be at least one natural director appointed at all times.
+A company can have as many corporate directors as it wishes, but there must be at least one natural director always appointed.

 Directors of UK companies can live anywhere in the world, and they are not required to be UK nationals, so you can run a British company from any country.
 You will still have to adhere to UK taxation rules and company filing requirements.

 Please consult an accountant or business advisor if you are thinking about setting up a UK company as a non-resident.

 You can appoint, resign, and even remove a director as you wish, as long as any appointment, resignation, or removal adheres to company law and the articles of association.

 Shareholders and guarantors normally retain the power to appoint and remove directors.
 They also dictate some of their duties and powers.